markohautala/portfolio-project-2/README.md

 - Select pages in the left hand navigation menu.
 - From the source dropdown, select main branch and click save.
 - The site has now been deployed - it might take a few minutes for it to load.

+- To clone the repository, use the following command in your terminal: "git clone https://github.com/markohautala/portfolio-project-2.git"

+- To fork the repository, click the "Fork" button on the GitHub repository page.
+This creates a copy of the project under your GitHub account, allowing you to make changes without affecting the original project.

+With these steps, you can not only deploy the site but also have the flexibility to extend and enhance it if you want.

 <hr>